Something has Changed and it’s Not Just A New Book

 My dad would laugh at me right about now.

 “You’re one to talk,” he’d say, the double meaning intact.
 I’ve lived my life using my voice: comforting, teaching, dare I say inspiring, annoying, connecting.
-I’ve chatted and chatted even when I had very little of substance to impart other than,
+I’ve chatted and chatted even when I had very little of substance to impart other than, “You know what I love?
+I love those super cheap, waxy chocolate-covered cherries.
+I could eat a box in one evening and then be sick for three days.
+Man, I love them.”

-But something’s changed.
+But something’s changed in me.

-Look, I’m not saying I don’t want to take a stand, volunteer, vote, save the world.
+I’m not saying I don’t want to take a stand, volunteer, vote, save the world.
 I do.
-What I am saying is that while so many others have taken to the internet like Paul Revere did to his horse, with Hear ye!
+What I am saying is that while so many others have taken to the internet like Paul Revere did to his horse, with a articulate Hear ye!
 Hear ye!
-I do not want to mount anything.
-Side note: This is not about my libido.
+I do not want to mount anything. *Side note: This is not about my libido.
 I’m happy to mount a little bit.

-What’s going on?
-If I were to try and explain it, I would posit that it is due to a life-long dislike of competition, probably rooted in a certainty that I will come in last if it just so happens that I’m standing on a starting line when a gun goes off.
+I think it’s a life-long dislike of competition, probably rooted in a certainty that I will come in last if it just so happens that I’m standing on a starting line when a gun goes off.
+And this then brings to mind my high school track coach basically begging me to quick the team because I was so slow and what was I thinking anyway?

 I have been writing though.